ton1rvr/portfolio/README.md

 ---

-### 3. NBA Salary Prediction Using Multiple Regression
+### Project 3.
+NBA Salary Prediction Using Multiple Regression

 **Objective:** The goal of this project is to predict NBA player salaries based on performance metrics and other attributes using multiple regression models.